 - Predictable payments: One of the advantages of an annuity mortgage is that your monthly payments are predictable.
 This makes it easier to manage and plan your budget because you know exactly how much you have to pay each month.

-Interest and repayments
+Interest and repayments of the mortgage

 The total amount you pay in interest and principal is calculated to ensure the loan is fully paid off at the end of the term.
 At the beginning of the loan, most of the payments go towards the interest portion, but over time, more and more of each payment is allocated to the repayment portion.